dcos/dcos-e2e/API.md

 #### `private_ip_address`

-The DC/OS specific IP address of the node if it differes from the hosts' external IP address.
+The DC/OS specific IP address of the node if it differs from the hosts' external IP address.

 ### Methods